milind-daftari/SmartContract-CSGY9223/NYUDEV-ERC20-Token/README.txt

 For the deployment of any other contract, just update the contract's name from 'Storage' to the desired contract and provide constructor arguments accordingly in the file `deploy_with_ethers.ts` or  `deploy_with_web3.ts`

-In the 'tests' folder there is a script containing Mocha-Chai unit tests for 'Storage' contract.

 To run a script, right click on file name in the file explorer and click 'Run'.
 Remember, Solidity file must already be compiled.
 Output from script will appear in remix terminal.